A quick guide to German elections – DW – 12/27/2024

 Under German election law, parties must obtain a minimum of 5% of the party votes (second votes) to secure representation.
 The provision was first introduced in 1953 and was intended to prevent tiny splinter parties like those that plagued the Weimar Republic from entering into parliament and fragmenting it, making it hard to form a viable majority.

-However, an exception is granted to parties that field winning candidates in at least three electoral districts: Winning three individual mandates lifts the five percent threshold for the respective party.
+However, an exception is granted to parties that field winning candidates in at least three electoral districts: winning three individual mandates lifts the 5% threshold for the respective party.
 In 2021, for example, this applied to the Left Party, which won only 4.9% of the second votes but was allowed to fill 4.9% of the seats and send 39 lawmakers because three of their candidates won in their constituencies.

 Building a government and electing a chancellor

-If no candidate wins an absolute majority in the second round of voting either, a final ballot is held immediately.
-Whoever receives the most votes in that round is elected (simple majority).
+If no candidate wins an absolute majority in the second round of voting, a final ballot is held immediately.
+Whoever receives the most votes in that round is elected by simple majority.

-If the Chancellor is elected with an absolute majority, the Federal President must appoint him or her within seven days.
-If the elected person only achieved a simple majority in the third round, the President must either appoint him or her within seven days or dissolve the Bundestag, triggering new elections within 60 days.
+If the chancellor is elected with an absolute majority, the president must appoint him or her within seven days.
+If the elected person only achieved a simple majority in the third round, the president must either appoint him or her within seven days or dissolve the Bundestag, triggering new elections within 60 days.

 Contesting an election result